 This morning we leave Paine National Park and drive south to Punta Arenas.
 We stop for lunch along the way before reaching the airport where we take a flight to Puerto Montt.
-The flight should not depart before 2pm.
+The flight should ideally depart after midday.
 On arrival to Puerto Montt we are transferred to Petrohue.
 Petrohue is located on the shores of Todos los Santos, a deep crystaline emerald lake with the stunning backdrop of snowcapped Volcano Osorno.
 Tonight we enjoy an evening meal together in our lodgings.

 Today we will enjoy a full day boat journey from Petrohue in Chile to the shores of Bariloche in Argentina.
 Departing from the Petrohu Pier we board the ferry for the crossing of Todos los Santos Lake.
 During the navigation you can enjoy the magnificent view of the volcans Osorno, Puntiagudo and Tronador.
 After disembarking in Peulla you'll take a short drive before you will again embark another ferry for your crossing of Lake Nahuel Huapi.
 On arrival to the lakeside town of Bariloche you'll be transferred to your hotel.
 This delightful Swiss style town is famous for its chocolate and its stunning views over Lake Nahuel Huapi.